eric-erki/Deep-Video-Analytics/deploy/readme.md

 #### Developing Deep Video Analytics

-- /dev contains a docker-compose file which maps host /server directory (relative path), and can be used for interactively development and testing.
+- /dev contains a docker-compose file which maps local directory as a shared volume (between host/container) for interactively development and testing.

-#### Three deployment scenarios.
+#### Three deployment scenarios

 1. /cpu contains docker-compose files for non-GPU single machine deployments on Linode, AWS, GCP etc.

-2. /gpu contains docker-compose files for GPU single machine deployments on GCP & AWS etc.
+2. /gpu contains docker-compose files for single machine with 1/2/4 GPU deployments on GCP & AWS etc.

 3. /kube contains files used for launching DVA in a scalable GKE + GCS setup